-The net asset value of the Partnership Units on a per Unit basis determined each year during the term of the Partnership in conjunction with the preparation of the Partnership's year-end financial statements, by the General Partner, acting in a commercially reasonable manner, in consultation with its tax and accounting advisors, subject to the following: where the Partnership makes an acquisition or disposition of its assets in amount exceeding \$5,000,000, the General Partner will obtain a new Partnership Unit net asset value of the Partnership Units within 45 days of the date of such occurrence.
-The net asset value of a Partnership Unit being redeemed shall be the Value last determined by the General Partner prior to the date of the proposed redemption.
+The net asset value of the Partnership Units on a per Unit basis determined each year during the term of the Partnership in conjunction with the preparation of the Partnership's year-end financial statements, by the General Partner, acting in a commercially reasonable manner, in consultation with the tax and accounting advisors of the Partnership.
+The net asset value of a Partnership Unit being redeemed will be the last value determined by the General Partner prior to the date of the proposed redemption.